DFE-Digital/get-into-teaching-app/app/views/content/start-teacher-training-this-september.md

 ---
 title: "There's still time to apply"
-subtitle: "Start teacher training this September"
+subtitle: "Start teacher training this September."
 article_classes: ['longform']
 description: |-
   There's still time to apply for teacher training in 2021.
 You could apply now and be training by September 2021 if you follow these instructions.